 One easter egg of sorts was that a session was totally free if the system crashed while you were still logged in.

-The probability of a system crash during any given day was quite low although one almost never sign off voluntarily if the system started to behave strangely as a crash might be imminent.
+The probability of a system crash during any given day was quite low although one would usually try to avoid signing off voluntarily if the system started to behave strangely as a crash might be imminent.